 Dr. Holly Dunlop

-Dr. Dunlop has been involved in general dental practice, as well as teaching with the University of Saskatchewan College of Dentistry in both the pediatric and prosthodontic departments.
+Dr. Dunlop has been involved in general dental practice since 2003.
+She has been a clinical instructor, having taught part time with the University of Saskatchewan College of Dentistry in both the pediatric and prosthodontic dentistry departments.
 While living for two years in California, she worked in private practice as well as taught in an Advanced General Dentistry program of the University of the Pacific Dental School in San Francisco.

 Dr. Joanna Mok

 Dr. Joanna Mok obtained a B.Sc in Physiology at McGill University before entering dentistry.
 She then went on to graduate with honours from McGill Dentistry in 2007, and completed a General Practice Residency at the Montreal General Hospital the following year.
 She practiced in both Montreal and then Ottawa before joining Willowgreen Dental.

 Dr. Kimberley Hunter

 During her time as a student at the College of Dentistry, she was recognized with several awards, including the Komiyama Birdman Award in infection control, two University of Saskatchewan awards for undergraduate academic achievement, Professor’s Prize in Pharmacology, American Association of Oral and Maxillofacial Surgeons Dental Student Award, and the Dr. Kirk Johnston Spirit of Dentistry Memorial Award.

 Kim is a member of the Canadian Dental Association, the College of Dental Surgeons of Saskatchewan, the Saskatoon Dental Society and has been a part-time clinical instructor of operative and pediatric dentistry at the University of Saskatchewan.